Employability and Skills Development

 What is 'employability'?

-'Employability' is a term that has become increasingly popular in recent years, and it refers to your ability to obtain employment, stay in employment and make informed choices as you progress through your career.
+'Employability' refers to your ability to obtain employment, stay in employment and make informed choices as you progress through your career.
 Recruiters assess your employability by looking for evidence of skills during the selection process that they consider essential for success in a professional environment.
 These commonly include:

 - Working as part of a team